tundish/blue_monday_78/bluemonday78/dialogue/w12_ducane/prison_office/release/01_step_forward.rst

     |HERO_SURNAME| you are with me while I sign you off for release.

-    Right, now we will proceed in silence to Visiting Suite.
+    Right, now we will proceed in silence to the |OBJECTIVE_LABEL|.

     At the double!

 .. memory:: 197801160800
    :subject: HERO